metio/terraform-provider-k8s/docs/data-sources/rules_kubeedge_io_rule_endpoint_v1_manifest.md

 Required:

-- `rule_endpoint_type` (String) ruleEndpointType is a string value representing rule-endpoint type. its value isone of rest/eventbus/servicebus.
+- `rule_endpoint_type` (String) ruleEndpointType is a string value representing rule-endpoint type. its value is one of rest/eventbus/servicebus.

 Optional:

 - `properties` (Map of String) properties is not required except for servicebus rule-endpoint type.
-It is a mapvalue representing rule-endpoint properties.
-When ruleEndpointType is servicebus,its value is {'service_port':'8080'}.
+It is a map value representing rule-endpoint properties.
+When ruleEndpointType is servicebus, its value is {'service_port':'8080'}.